 I had time to think about the play at the house based on my novel Water and Fire, and I talked to the volunteer coordinator about how it might be staged.
 I'm getting very excited about the whole production and I think she shares this feeling.
 It will be fun to write!

 On Sunday, my book group met to discuss Anna Karenina.
 The woman who hosted has a pool and she invited those of us who wanted to swim to come early.
-Even though I can't swim anymore, I came early with a couple of friends and thanks to their help, I was able to get into the water and enjoy the pool.
-The women in the group are the nicest I have ever met and would do just about anything to help me.
-I would have had to drop out of the group before now but for their cheerful assistance.
+Even though I can't swim anymore, I came early with a couple of friends and thanks to their help, I was able to get into

 The discussion, led by a new member of the group, was excellent.
 Some of us thought Anna was foolish; others that she was a victim of society.
 A wonderful evening!